Continuous-variable quantum communication

-Operation of PIC-based CV-QKD subsystems, receivers or transmitters, has only been demonstrated recently.
-In~\cite{Hajomer2023}, a Si-integrated photonic-electronic receiver implementing phase diverse heterodyne detection (with two balanced detectors), showed CV-QKD operation at a record-high 10~GBaud rate with advanced DSP techniques.
-A Si-integrated receiver with germanium photodiodes implementing RF heterodyne detection (with one balanced detector) was used in~\cite{Pietri2024a}, where the optimal coupling efficiency reached 26\%, with a clearance of 10~dB at 150~MHz bandwidth, and an achieved secret key generation rate of 2.4~Mbit/s at 10~km and 220~kbit/s at 23~km, also with advanced DSP.
-The experiment of~\cite{Bian2024a} used Si photonics for a receiver featuring a clearance of 7.42~dB at a bandwidth of 1.5~GHz, compatible with CV-QKD in a local LO configuration with a secret key generation rate of 1.38~Mbit/s or 0.24 Mbit/s at the asymptotic or finite-size regime, respectively, at 28.6~km with a trusted receiver.
-Progress has been achieved on the transmitter side as well, with a pulsed experiment with Gaussian modulation and pulse shaping, using an InP-integrated transmitter that includes an electrooptic modulator, an in-phase and quadrature (IQ) modulator equipped with thermo-optic and current-injection phase shifters, and a variable optical attenuator, featuring a 1~GHz bandwidth~\cite{Aldama2023}.
-The experiment achieved a rate of 2.3~Mbit/s in a back-to-back configuration or 0.4~Mbit/s at 11~km.
+Operation of PIC-based CV-QKD subsystems, receivers, or transmitters has been demonstrated only recently.
+A Si-integrated photonic-electronic receiver by~\cite{Hajomer2023} implementing phase-diverse heterodyne detection (with two balanced detectors) showed CV-QKD operation at a record-high 10~GBd rate with advanced DSP techniques.
+A Si-integrated receiver with germanium photodiodes implementing rf heterodyne detection (with one balanced detector) was used by~\cite{Pietri2024a} with the optimal coupling efficiency reaching 26\%, a clearance of 10~dB at 150~MHz bandwidth, and an achieved secret key generation rate of 2.4~Mbps at 10~km and 220~kbps at 23~km, also with advanced DSP.
+The experiment of~\cite{Bian2024a} used Si photonics for a receiver featuring a clearance of 7.42~dB at a bandwidth of 1.5~GHz, which is compatible with CV QKD in a local LO configuration with a secret key generation rate of 1.38 or 0.24 Mbps in the asymptotic or finite-size regime, respectively, at 28.6~km with a trusted receiver.
+Progress has been achieved on the transmitter side as well, with a pulsed experiment with Gaussian modulation and pulse shaping using an InP-integrated transmitter that includes an electro-optic modulator, an IQ modulator equipped with thermo-optic and current-injection phase shifters, and a variable optical attenuator featuring a 1~GHz bandwidth~\cite{Aldama2023}.
+The experiment achieved a rate of 2.3~Mbps in a back-to-back configuration or 0.4~Mbps at 11~km.